renovatebot/renovate/docs/usage/upgrade-best-practices.md

 Finally, update your development tools.

-Now you're up-to-date, you should think how to make updating a regular habit.
+Now you are up-to-date, you should think how to make updating a regular habit.

 ## Project with dependencies that are five years old